Opal: Multimodal Image Generation for News Illustration: Related Work

-Alongside the GPT family has been the longstanding popularity BERT as a model to study and utilize. \cite{devlin2019bert} Before prompt engineering was reified as an active line of research and novel form of interaction with AI systems, BERT’s masked language modeling objective was often employed for model completion---in essence also creating something to the effect of a templated prompt.
-Within \cite{ge2021visual}, BERT was utilized as a part of the text-to-image pipeline to have BERT produce shape analogies by responding to a masked template.
-They demonstrated how the commonsense and world knowledge collected by large pretrained models could be incorporated within systems.
-Likewise, we use GPT3 by querying it as a knowledge base in this paper for keyword, association, and stylistic knowledge.
-However, we approach GPT3 from a prompt engineering perspective, and provide a number of prompt engineering solutions that connect text and image together on dimensions beyond just shape.
+Aside from the GPT family, BERT has also been a longstanding model for the AI community to study and utilize. \cite{devlin2019bert} BERT’s masked language modeling objective has often been employed in the past for model completion---in essence creating something to the effect of a templated prompt.
+Within \cite{ge2021visual}, BERT was utilized as a part of the text-to-image pipeline.
+By having BERT produce shape analogies by responding to a masked template, they demonstrated how the commonsense and world knowledge within large pretrained models could be utilized within systems.
+Likewise in our system, we use GPT-3 by querying it as a knowledge base for keywords, tones, icons, and style knowledge.
+However, we approach GPT-3 from a prompt engineering perspective and provide a number of prompting solutions that connect text and image together on dimensions beyond just shape.